 On FriXion beta, six devices can be used to get it on remotely with one or many partners at the same time.
 Users may click keyboard and mouse controls to operate distant sex toys.

-Or pump the Interactive Fleshlight [NSFW], the Fleshlight accelerometer [NSFW], and the Virtual Sex Stroker [NSFW] to share erotic sensations over the web.
+Or pump the Interactive Fleshlight [NSFW] and the VStroker [NSFW] to share erotic sensations over the web.
 Lovers linked over the site will receive these movements and can send their own back.
-If a run-of-the-mill dildo doesn’t suit, the high-powered Diltron sex machine [NSFW] is also an option.
+If a run-of-the-mill dildo doesn’t suit, the high-powered Diltron sex machine is also an option.